Irratzo/Containers/content/work_contain.rst

 you could also start a container running a shell in case you want to undertake any configuration prior to running Python.
 This is covered in the following exercise:

-.. exercise :: Open a shell within a Python container
+.. exercise:: Open a shell within a Python container

   .. tabs::